 Heat exhaustion and heatstroke are potentially serious conditions that can occur if you get too hot.
 They usually happen during a heatwave or in a hot climate, but can also occur when you're doing very strenuous physical exercise.

 Read about heat rash, also called prickly heat or miliaria rubra, which is an itchy rash of small, raised spots and a stinging or prickling sensation on the skin.

 Read about Henoch-Schönlein purpura (HSP), a rare condition where the blood vessels become inflamed.
 Find out what the symprtoms are and when to get medical help.

 Hepatitis is the term used to describe inflammation of the liver.
 It's usually the result of a viral infection or liver damage caused by drinking alcohol.

 Read about herbal medicines, including what the possible risks are, who shouldn't use them, and what to look for when buying them.

 Find out about Herceptin (trastuzumab), including how it works, when it's used, how it's given and what the possible side effects are.

 Read information on hereditary haemorrhagic telangiectasia (Osler-Weber-Rendu syndrome), including symptoms, causes and how it's treated.

-Hereditary neuropathy with pressure palsies (HNPP) is an inherited nerve disorder that typically causes numbness, tingling and muscle weakness.
+Read about hereditary neuropathy with pressure palsies (HNPP), an inherited nerve disorder that typically causes numbness, tingling and muscle weakness.

 Find out about hereditary spastic paraplegia (HSP), a rare group of inherited disorders that often cause weakness and stiffness in the leg muscles, which gradually gets worse over time.